Carrying and wearing lifejackets

 The lifejacket you need and when you must wear it depends on your vessel, age, location and conditions.
 If you’re not sure, answer some quick questions to know before you go.

-There are some life jackets, mostly inflatable, that may be in excess of level 150.
+Some lifejackets, mostly inflatable, may be in excess of level 150.

 When purchasing a new lifejacket look for one branded with AS 4758